Rising Sea Levels and Infrastructure Damage

 Disruption of Trade and Shipping

-The trade volume impacts are measurable.
-Analysis by the United Nations Conference on Trade and Development (UNCTAD) indicates that climate-related disruptions could reduce global maritime trade growth by 0.5–1.0 percentage points annually through 2050, representing billions of dollars in lost economic activity.
-Ports in tropical and subtropical regions—including those in Southeast Asia, the Caribbean, and the Gulf of Mexico—face the highest exposure.
-Diversifying trade routes and investing in redundant logistics capacity are becoming strategic priorities for both public and private stakeholders.
+The cumulative effect of these disruptions impacts global trade volumes.
+A United Nations Conference on Trade and Development (UNCTAD) analysis projects that climate-related interruptions could reduce maritime trade growth by 0.5–1.0 percentage points annually through 2050, translating into billions of dollars in lost economic activity.
+Ports in tropical and subtropical regions—including Southeast Asia, the Caribbean, and the Gulf of Mexico—are especially exposed.
+Strategies such as diversifying trade routes and investing in redundant logistics capacity are increasingly essential to mitigate risks.

 Economic Adaptation Strategies